Community governance

 Sociocracy sounds interesting; it claims to be a formalised version of Society of Friends decision processes.

-Sociocracy is a system of governance that seeks to create psychologically safe environments and productive organizations.
-It draws on the use of consent, rather than majority voting, in discussion and decision-making by people who have a shared goal or work process
+Sociocracy is a system of governance that seeks to create psychologically safe environments and productive organisations.
+It draws on the use of consent, rather than majority voting, in discussion and decision-making by people who have a shared goal or work process.

 Dedicated website: Sociocracy for all - basic concepts and principles.